Mark Zuckerberg clarifies his Holocaust comments

 Zuckerberg's comments came one week after Facebook confirmed it would allow Infowars, a site that traffics in conspiracy theories, to remain on its platform.
 Facebook said the site, which has, among other things, called the Sandy Hook school shooting a hoax, does not violate its community standards.

 Even as Zuckerberg clarified his comments, Facebook said it will, in the coming months, begin taking down content it determines is contributing to imminent violence.
+The violence must be about to occur, not just speculative, according to Facebook.
+The company will rely on third-party partners to make this distinction.

 Related: Cambridge Analytica's Facebook data was accessed from Russia, MP says